Sudristi/Elite-Qualifier-Project/README.md

 ## Background

-This exists so users could tell someone about their day.
+This exists so users could talk about their day.

 ## Install